 The workshop check

 We and a few SWB mechanics also inspected each vehicle over the pit.
 The Ebusco and the Heuliez had HV cables that were laid untidily and sometimes unconventionally, the eCitaro had a few unprotected cable bundles and the MAN had badly-positioned fossil-fuel heating that was possibly dangerous.
 The Citea had a cooling pipe for steering fluid passing directly across the front of the bus, which was also possibly dangerous.
 Otherwise it stands out because of its generally good build quality and tidy cable laying.

 In the eCitaro, the rear is not particularly well designed and the tow hook is not as practical as it could be.
 The Sileo has an electric AVE connection with a service-friendly intermediate socket.
 Overall, the build quality is much better than the first models that are currently in service at SWB.

 The most important part of an electric bus comparative test is the measurement of consumption.
 However, because the individual vehicle concepts are too different, it would not be possible to create a ranking of consumption.
 Instead, as in 2016 and 2018, we are only publishing the relative positions of the values achieved, taking account of the different heating types.

 The test took place at low temperatures just above freezing, so a significant part of the energy was used for heating – as much as one to two thirds of the overall energy consumption.
-The vehicles were also kept heated for about 20 minutes between the individual runs when they were not moving, and this required more energy.
-There was also the trickle charging if a bus with a full battery stayed connected to the outlet for longer.
+The vehicles were also kept heated for about 20 minutes between the individual runs when they were not moving, which required more energy.
+There was also trickle charging if a bus with a full battery stayed connected to the power outlet for longer.
 In addition, not all vehicles could be charged in the SWB depot so were left outside, so that more energy was required for preconditioning.